spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 import InfoBox from 'shared/components/InfoBox';

-# Add a Backup Location using the Access Credentials
+# Add a Backup Location using the Static Access Credentials

-This how-to guide presents instructions for adding a backup location in Palette using static credentials.
+This guide provides instructions for how to add a backup location in Palette using static credentials.
 Below is an overview of the steps involved:
 <br />

 1. Create a storage bucket to store the backup files.
 For example, if you configure the backup location in AWS, you will need an S3 bucket.